menri005/snakescan/README.md

 # SnakeScan

->> ROY CAMPBELL: As usual, this is a one-man infiltration mission.
+> ROY CAMPBELL: As usual, this is a one-man infiltration mission.
->>
+>
->> SOLID SNAKE: Weapons and equipment OSP (on-site procurement)?
+> SOLID SNAKE: Weapons and equipment OSP (on-site procurement)?
->>
+>
->> ROY CAMPBELL: Yes.
+> ROY CAMPBELL: Yes.
 This is a top-secret black op.
 Don't expect any official support.
-> Metal Gear Solid

 Have you ever landed a shell on a host, and your typical pivoting techniques (proxychains, Metasploit, etc.) aren't working?
 Does this host have Python installed in it?
 If so, you've come to the right place.